jenmcquade/aspnetcore-react-redux/README.md

 `$ webpack`<br>
 `$ dotnet run`

 You can also run a build from within Visual Studio using the Build menu.
-However, you will still need to manually run NPM and Webpack commands in order to generate the site files for the SPA (see above commands).
+However, you will still need to manually run NPM and Webpack commands in order to generate the server files for the SPA (see above commands).

 The application will be available http://localhost:5000